Best Attractions Near Epsom

 There really is something here for big kids and little kids – from thrilling rides such as The Vampire and Dragon’s Fury, and more gentler options including the Gruffalo River Ride.
 Chessington World of Adventures still has a zoo, Sea Life Aquarium and safari, and visitors can even stay on site in two themed hotels – Safari and Azteca.
 Plus with an onsite Go Ape Treetop adventure, there really is a full day of fun and action to be had at Chessington’s 10 different themed areas.
 Plus if you download the Chessington app, it will also give you a rundown on all the queuing times at each ride, so you don’t have to waste any precious time.

 One of the many highlights of visiting Bocketts Farm near Leatherhead for kids is the pig racing!
-Yes – resident pigs including Peppa, take part in a twice-daily race, so choose your favourite and cheer them on.
+Yes – resident pigs take part in a twice-daily race, so choose your favourite and cheer them on.
 Meanwhile, as well as being able to get up close to a whole host of farm animals, there are pony rides, tractor rides, feeding opportunities and a huge indoor play barn as well as outdoor play areas, too.
 Fun for the whole family.

 Described as a mystical farm park in Epsom, Hobbledown is run by the Hobblers who take care of all the animals at Hobbledown.
 Based on the fantasy tale written by A J Kecojevic, Hobbledown really is a magical world that will appeal to kids of all ages.
 While there are over 50 acres of fun to be had from zorbing, huge jumping pillows, underground tunnels and high ropes – there are also animal feeding experiences, a giant indoor play barn and lots of events happening all throughout the year, from their Wildflower Festival to laser tag.
 Plus, serving up award-winning healthy food to visitors throughout the day.

-Thorpe Park Resort located near Chertsey is home to over 30 thrilling rides from the world’s first horror movie themed rollercoaster Saw, and the UK’s first winged rollercoaster The Swarm.
+Thorpe Park Resort located near Chertsey is home to over 30 thrilling rides from the world’s first horror movie-themed rollercoaster Saw, and the UK’s first winged rollercoaster The Swarm.
 Thrill-seekers will not be disappointed.
 For those who are of a more nervous disposition or for younger family members, there is plenty to keep them entertained, too – such as the Angry Bird’s 4D experience and train rides.
 Meanwhile, exclusively for families and small children is Amity Beach where lots of splashy fun can be had on the waterslides.
-Plus if you really want to make a break of it, why not benefit from stay onsite at Thorpe Park’s Shark Hotel?
+Plus if you really want to make a break of it, why not benefit from staying onsite at Thorpe Park’s Shark Hotel?

 In the heart of Surrey in Woking, RHS Wisley makes for a great family day out.
 Wisley is made up of over 200 acres, and has over 25,000 different species of plants – so there is much to explore, including the impressive Glasshouse – which has many exotic species that can transport you to a different world.
 Meanwhile, there is plenty for kids including trails, a natural wooded play area and many different activities throughout the year.
 A firm favourite with locals.